Gina Rodriguez's Final Farewell to Jane the Virgin Will Break Your Heart

 The 35-year-old actress took to Instagram on Wednesday to reflect on her time on the show over the past five years.

 "Jane the Virgin.
 Wow.
 We started shooting the first season of Jane in July 2014," she wrote alongside the sentimental post.
 "A few days into shooting I turned 30 on set.
 Yesterday I turned 35.
 And today is the very last episodes, 99 and 100 airing of Jane the Virgin.
 Five years.
-Five years of love, laughter, growth, pain, surprises, deaths, new births and a shit ton of memories."
+Five years of love, laughter, growth, pain, surprises, deaths, new births and a s--t ton of memories."

 She then thanked her "warriors" for supporting her since day one.